tedbyron/dotfiles/README.md

-f                          # alias for `format` repl                       # Start a nix REPL with nixpkgs loaded index                      # Update the nixpkgs index search pattern *args       # Search for packages and package outputs s pattern *args            # alias for `search` update *args               # Update flake lockfile for all or specified inputs u *args                    # alias for `update`
+f                          # alias for `format` repl                       # Start a nix REPL with nixpkgs loaded index                      # Update the nixpkgs index search pattern *args       # Search for top-level packages and package outputs s pattern *args            # alias for `search` update *args               # Update flake lockfile for all or specified inputs u *args                    # alias for `update`